tersiswilvin/Roblox-Legacy-Old-Theme/Dev/Experimental/README.md

 ### Extras

-For upcoming future updates and features you can try out the [experimental](//github.com/tersiswilvin/Roblox-2019-Old-Theme/raw/Release/Dev/Experimental/src/R19OTExperimental.user.css) channel, please note that you're <ins>**not required**</ins> to install this and that experimental may contain bugs or issues which should be reported using [Issues](#Issues).
+For upcoming future updates and features you can try out the [experimental](//github.com/tersiswilvin/Roblox-2019-Old-Theme/raw/Release/Dev/Experimental/src/R19OTExperimental.user.css) channel, please note that you're <ins>**not required**</ins> to install this, note that experimental may change periodically and or contain bugs or issues which should be reported using [Issues](#Issues).

 ## Issues